Help for refugees

 Residents making other offers of help can also view the Government’s response website.

-Alternatively, you can call the Red Cross's dedicated phone line on 0800 107 8727 if you'd like to discuss what you can do to help.
+You can also call the Red Cross's dedicated phone line on 0800 107 8727 if you'd like to discuss what you can do to help.

 Asylum Welcome, Oxford